vxgmichel/pyweek-dojo/README.md

 ## Windows executable

-A windows executable is available on [sourceforge] (https://sourceforge.net/projects/pyweek-dojo/files/latest/download).
-It can also be built using `pyinstaller Dojo.spec`.
+A windows executable can be found on [sourceforge] (https://sourceforge.net/projects/pyweek-dojo/files/latest/download). or built using `pyinstaller Dojo.spec`.

 ## License